dotnet/runtime/docs/design/mono/aot.md

 ## Usage

-The AOT compiler is integreated into the mono runtime executable, and can be run using the `--aot` command line argument, i.e.
+The AOT compiler is integrated into the mono runtime executable, and can be run using the `--aot` command line argument, i.e.
 `<mono-executable> --aot HelloWorld.dll`